harmony-one/x/progress/frank-egloff.md

+2024-03-05 Tue: Checked Voice AI app functionality after malfunctions reports.
+Tested the app live and locally, checked the Sentry log where some issues were found, and discussed them with Aaron; they seem to be isolated issues.
+Will keep monitoring the app in the following days.
+Also, I worked on a [hotfix](https://github.com/harmony-one/h.country/pull/105) on h.country where a private key import was leaked, and the filter was showing full-text tags.

+---
 2024-03-01 Fri: Finished code refactoring and Typescript migration of [ONE Map app](https://github.com/harmony-one/1/pull/12): created ImageCarouselComponent and MemoCarouselComponent, also fixed recording logic.

 2024-02-29 Thu: Worked on the following [tasks on h.country](https://github.com/harmony-one/h.country/pull/103): Updated the logic of the clear query param.
 Also worked on the following [tasks ONE Map](https://github.com/harmony-one/1/pull/11): Refactored MapViewComponent, by creating MapMarker component while migrating the code to Typescript.